 If your labs look pretty normal and you feel that stress is at the root of your issues, then first things first: prioritize your rest.
 By going to bed early and getting seven to nine hours of sleep each night, your body can rest, recover, and repair from the effects of daily stress.
 And staying well hydrated while following a healthy Clean Program-approved diet is also helpful.

 Magnesium, selenium, zinc, and vitamin D supplements are also helpful for healthy thyroid and adrenal function.
 Other stress-busting techniques include yoga and meditation practices, and you might want to ease off of extreme exercise and cardio routines if you’re feeling chronically wiped out, and opt for more moderate workouts while you recover.
-Adaptogens can also help replenish our depleted systems.
+Adaptogens and EPA-DHA supplements can also help replenish our depleted systems.

 And if you do have persistent symptoms, check in with your doctor.
 The symptoms of adrenal fatigue can be complex, and recovery from the effects of prolonged stress can take some time to resolve.